Google Maps Platform Terms of Service

 "Fee Threshold" means the threshold (as may be updated), as applicable for certain Services, as set out in the Admin Console.

-“Feedback” means feedback or suggestions about the Services provided to Google by Customer.
+“Feedback” means feedback or suggestions about the Services provided by Customer to Google.

 "Google Indemnified Materials" means Google's technology used to provide the Services (excluding any open source software) and Google's Brand Features.

 "Google Maps Content" means any content provided through the Services (whether created by Google or its third-party licensors), including map and terrain data, imagery, traffic data, and places data (including business listings).

-"High Risk Activities" means activities where the use or failure of the Services could lead to death, personal injury, or environmental damage, including (a) emergency response services; (b) autonomous and semi-autonomous vehicle or drone control; (c) vessel navigation; (d) aviation; (e) air traffic control; (f) nuclear facilities operation; (g) precision targeting.
+"High Risk Activities" means activities where the use or failure of the Services could lead to death, personal injury, or environmental damage, including (a) emergency response services; (b) autonomous and semi-autonomous vehicle or drone control; (c) vessel navigation; (d) aviation; (e) air traffic control; (f) nuclear facilities operation.

 "HIPAA" means the Health Insurance Portability and Accountability Act of 1996 as it may be amended, and any regulations issued under it.